**As an Amazon Associate, Rentalrecon.com earns from qualifying purchases.

 Keep reading to find in-depth explanations of why you should be sure to include these items in your Airbnb!

 Shower and Tub Essentials

-Having nice towels can truly make or break a special rental experience.
+Having nice towels can truly make or break a special vacation rental experience.
 Fortunately, towels are something that you don’t have to spend a fortune on in order to get something high quality.
 This set could easily be split into two sets so you won’t be caught without fresh linens on hand when your guests need them.

 Offering a hair wrap towel is another thing your guests (especially those with long hair) will really appreciate.
 You will want to buy ones that have a nice button closure and microfiber material that dries hair quickly without being abrasive, unlike a regular body towel.

 Bath mats are an absolute necessity.
 Everyone hates stepping out of the shower onto cold tile (or worse, slipping!).
 This set of two mats is great to get you started with, and you can easily get a few so that you always have a clean one ready.
 I recommend white ones that can be easily bleached during normal washing.